Panic disorder: Treatment

-Panic disorder is a serious health problem that in many cases can be successfully treated, although there is no known cure.
+Panic disorder is a serious health problem that, in many cases, can be successfully treated, although there is no known cure.
 Identification of treatments that engender as full a response as possible, and can minimize relapse, is imperative.
 Cognitive behavioral therapy and positive self-talk specific for panic are the treatments of choice for panic disorder.
 Several studies show that 85 to 90 percent of panic disorder patients treated with CBT recover completely from their panic attacks within 12 weeks.
 When cognitive behavioral therapy is not an option, pharmacotherapy can be used.
 SSRIs are considered a first-line pharmacotherapeutic option.

 Psychotherapy

-Panic disorder is not the same as phobic symptoms, although phobias commonly result from panic disorder.
+Panic disorder is not the same as phobic symptoms, although many phobias commonly result from panic disorder.
 CBT and one tested form of psychodynamic psychotherapy have been shown efficacious in treating panic disorder with and without agoraphobia.
-A number of randomized clinical trials have shown that CBT achieves reported panic-free status in 70–90% of patients about 2 years after treatment.
+Several randomized clinical trials have shown that CBT achieves reported panic-free status in 70–90% of patients about 2 years after treatment.

-A 2009 Cochrane review found little evidence concerning the efficacy of psychotherapy in combination with benzodiazepines such that recommendations could not be made.
+A 2009 Cochrane review found little evidence concerning the efficacy of psychotherapy in combination with benzodiazepines, such that recommendations could not be made.

 Symptom inductions generally occur for one minute and may include: